jsantiago611/3drops/src/pages/index.md

           fonts, colors, icons, and photos.

-          *   **Blazing Fast. **Built with JAMStack technology, our sites provide dramatically improve loading speeds and overall site performance.
+          *   **Blazing Fast**.
+Built with JAMStack technology, our sites provide dramatically improve loading speeds and overall site performance.

           *   **Improved Security**.
 Instead of building your site on a hackable server, we build your code on a private repository.
 That means waaaay less chance your site will get hacked.
         actions:
           - label: Choose your design
             url: lorem-ipsum